JohnyForElectric/ID.4/Driver Window Controls Haptic Feedback.md

 #### Step 2 - design the circuit
 A quick design with Opto-coupler to physically separate the input (yellow and green wires) and the 12V/14.4V power line (red and black wire).
 The signal enters the opto coupler via resistor R1 (100 Ohms) to opto-coupler ("solid state relay") [LCA110]([url](https://www.digikey.com/en/products/detail/ixys-integrated-circuits-division/LCA110/203107)).
-The two
+The two MOSFETs on the output turn on the vibration motor.
+The resistor R2 limits the total current and is depanding on the type of vibration motor.
+D1 and D2 1N4148 protect the components (D1 from entering into the circuit, D2 from induction spikes during motore turn off).
+Not on the picture - also added C1 (0.1 uF) on the power rail.

 <div align="center">
   <img src="https://user-images.githubusercontent.com/107234448/178170991-a529c745-80b2-4856-9eb2-a78070eb9c96.JPEG" alt="(part number known as 10A 959 862 S)" width="500px">